jamedeus/plant-tracker/backend/plant_tracker/cache_documentation.md

 ### `division_in_progress_{user_primary_key}`
 - Stores object with `divided_from_plant_uuid` (uuid) and `division_event_key` (DivisionEvent primary key) keys
 - Used by `views.render_registration_page` (adds values to context so frontend can post `/register_plant` payload that creates database relations between parent plant, new child plant, and DivisionEvent)
-- Includes database primary key of user that divided plant (avoid collisions)
+- Name includes database primary key of user that divided plant (avoid collisions)
 - Set by `/divide_plant`
   * Expires in 15 minutes

 ### `unnamed_plants_{user_primary_key}`
 - Stores list of primary key ints for each unnamed plant owned by a user
-- Includes database primary key of user account that owns plants
+- Name includes database primary key of user account that owns plants
 - Set by `models.get_unnamed_plants`
   * Expires in 10 minutes
   * Deleted if Plant model owned by same user is saved or deleted (`models.clear_cached_plant_lists`)

 ### `unnamed_groups_{user_primary_key}`
 - Stores list of primary key ints for each unnamed group owned by a user
-- Includes database primary key of user account that owns groups
+- Name includes database primary key of user account that owns groups
 - Set by `models.get_unnamed_groups`
   * Expires in 10 minutes
   * Deleted if Group model owned by same user is saved or deleted (`models.clear_cached_group_lists`)